nicosieber/PhotonPairLab/README.md

 ## Description
 Object oriented implementation of the simulation of joint spectral amplitudes and other properties related to SPDC.

+## Disclaimer
+This project is a work in progress, and while I strive for accuracy, there may still be areas that need improvement or refinement.
+I encourage experts in the field to contribute by:

+* Adding new materials, including their Sellmeier coefficients, temperature corrections, and thermal expansion properties.
+* Reviewing the current implementation to ensure correctness from a physics perspective.
+* Suggesting improvements to existing features or providing feedback on better approaches.
+* Proposing or implementing new capabilities that could enhance the project's functionality.

+Your expertise and contributions would be greatly appreciated to make this project more robust and reliable!

 ## References for ...
 ...
 Sellmeier coefficients and temperature corrections
 1. F. Konig et al., APL, 84,1644, 2004